 As a PR tactic, this is perhaps harmless and productive.
-However, as a strategy it would be dangerous.
-To prioritise the forward features would mean that one would not react to the news, nor would one target media with shorter cycle times such as the daily papers.
+However, as a strategy, it would be dangerous.
+To prioritize the forward features would mean that one would not react to the news, nor would one target media with shorter cycle times such as the daily papers.
 One would probably focus on getting mentions, rather than getting favourable mentions in target media.

 This is certainly a danger in the use of analysts’ research schedules.
-Some AR managers focus increasing effort on the analysts who publish their schedule, and who schedule the most research.
-This encourages AR managers to over-emphasise firms who write more but shallower research over those who write fewer, but better.
-They also over-allocate resource to firms that publish schedules.
+Some AR managers focus on increasing effort on the analysts who publish their schedule, and who schedule the most research.
+This encourages AR managers to over-emphasize firms who write more but shallower research over those who write fewer, but better.
+They also over-allocated resources to firms that publish schedules.
 This leaves the field clear for their competitors to spend more time with the other influential analysts.

-So it is for analyst relations managers: research schedules can help to you time and tailor your interactions with analysts.
+So it is for analyst relations managers: research schedules can help you time and tailor your interactions with analysts.
 However, it would be mistaken to allocate total resources differently simply because of the research schedule: resources should be primarily by analyst impact on sales.
-Your services levels, and targets, for interaction volume and quality need to prioritise the influencers, not just those who publish schedules.
+Your service levels, and targets, for interaction volume and quality need to prioritize the influencers, not just those who publish schedules.